 - Size: Nest boxes should be big enough for your hen to stand in comfortably.
 Usually 12 x 12 x 12 inches is adequate, but building bigger is usually a good idea.

 - Often a roost bar or step is added in front of the box to give the hen a place to jump to before entering the nest box.
-Also a "lip" is added to the front of the nesting box to keep the bedding material and/or eggs from being pushed out.
+Also a "lip" is added to the front of the nesting box to keep the bedding material and/or eggs from being pushed or scratched out.

 Pictures Of Chicken Nesting Boxes - How To Build A Nest Box